Oglethorpe Exchange Programs

 Students wishing to study abroad in Japan on programs other than those offered at Oglethorpe's two partner institutions may be eligible for a number of scholarships offered by foundations, companies and government organizations.

-Once you have been accepted by your host institution you will need to submit proof of acceptance to Dr. Jeffrey Collins, Study Abroad Coordinator.
-Dr. Collins will guide you through the registration process.
-See the OUSA Procedures page for details.
+Once you have been accepted by your host institution you will need to submit proof of acceptance to Dr. Ron Bobroff, Study Abroad Coordinator.
+Dr. Bobroff will guide you through the registration process.

 In order to study in Japan you will need a passport and a visa.
 Once you are admitted to a program, you will send a form to your host institution.
 They will obtain a Certificate of Eligibility from the regional immigration authority and send it to you.
 This process can take several months, so it is important to submit the form and supporting materials as early as possible.
 When you get your Certificate of Eligibility you will take it to the Japanese Consulate in Atlanta to receive your visa.